Keller Group Plc - Director/PDMR Shareholding

 Director/PDMR Shareholding

-Keller Group plc (the "Company") announces that on 7 March 2024 it was notified of the following transactions in the Company's ordinary shares of 10 pence each (“Shares”) undertaken by a Person Discharging Managerial Responsibilities (PDMRs):
+Keller Group plc (the "Company") announces that on 12 March 2024 it was notified of the following transactions in the Company's ordinary shares of 10 pence each (“Shares”) undertaken by a Person Discharging Managerial Responsibilities (“PDMR”):

-The Notification of Dealing Form for each PDMR can be found below.
+The Notification of Dealing Forms for the PDMR can be found below.

 Enquiries: